jcollado/rabbithole/docs/usage.rst

 Input
 -----

-RabbitMQ is assumed to be the messages input.
+AMQP is assumed to be the messages input.
 What can be configured is the IP address of the server and the exchanges for which messages should be delivered specified as the keys of the *output* field.